Understanding APIs And API Integrations

-While there are many various flavors of software and lots of different flavors of server, REST APIs act as a uniform wrapper to assist your API-enabled applications in successfully communicating with online servers to make information requests.
+While there are many various flavors of software and lots of different flavors of servers, REST APIs act as a uniform wrapper to assist your API-enabled applications in successfully communicating with online servers to make information requests.

 OK, that covers what APIs are.
 Now, how do API integrations work?

-The term API integration refers to how two or more applications can be connected to each other via their APIs to perform some joint function...using the API layer of two or more applications to form them ask one another.
+The term API integration refers to how two or more applications can be connected to each other via their APIs to perform some joint function...using the API layer of two or more applications to form them and ask one another.

 What is the value of building an API integration?